microsoft/checkedc-llvm-test-suite/docs/Benchmarking-on-Windows.md

 -j 8
 ```

-The benchmark results will be output in CSV file and .json file.
+The benchmark results will be output in CSV file and a .json file.